TIF Purchase Rehab

 • Step 2 – Identify eligible property in TIF PR district

-• Step 4 – Work with NHS construction service to select contractor
+• Step 4 – Work with NHS construction service to set and finalize work scope and select contractor

 • Step 5 – Obtain permits and work with contractor